coderkei/akmenu-next/CONTRIBUTING.md

 For example:

-> This contribution was developed with assistance from OpenAI Codex.
-Codex was used to implement the new functionality and assist with debugging.
-The resulting changes were reviewed and tested before submission.
+> This contribution was developed with assistance from Generative AI.
+It was used to implement this new functionality and assist with debugging it.
+The resulting changes were reviewed and tested myself before submission.

 Using AI is **not grounds for rejecting a contribution by itself**.
 AI-generated and AI-assisted contributions are welcome provided they meet the same quality, compatibility, and review standards as other contributions.
+Contributions will be reviewed by the us or other maintainers.

-The disclosure requirement exists for transparency and to helpus and other maintainers understand how submitted code was produced and reviewed.
+The disclosure requirement exists for transparency and to help us and other maintainers understand how submitted code was produced and reviewed.

 **Pull requests containing AI-generated or substantially AI-modified code that do not disclose the use of AI may be rejected.**